pschake34/NotSoBasicArduino/README.md

 }
 ```

-Basically, counter goes up by one every time through the loop.
-The counter is then fed into the sine
-function as the x-value. **offset** and **amplitude** are constants which have been set up to
+Basically, the counter goes up by one every time through the loop.
+The counter is then fed into the sine function as the x-value. **offset** and
-constrain the sine wave to the proper values. **length** controls the size of the sine wave -- smaller
+**amplitude** are constants which have been set up to constrain the sine wave to the proper values. **length** controls the size of the sine wave
-values make the wave smaller and vise versa.
+-- smaller values make the wave smaller, and vise versa.

 ##### Visualization of brightness: